Star Wars: Obi-Wan: Plot

-Qui-Gon meets Jar-Jar Binks, who takes them to his people, the Gungans.
-The Gungans refuse to provide assistance but do allow the Jedi to take one of their ships to Naboo's capital, Theed.
+Qui-Gon meets Jar Jar Binks, who takes them to his people, the Gungans.
+The Gungans refuse to assist but allow the Jedi to take one of their ships to Naboo's capital, Theed.
 With Qui-Gon providing a distraction, Obi-Wan fights his way through the invasion forces and accesses the royal palace through the kitchen; a handmaiden named Asha helps him bypass the palace's security system and meet up with Royal Guard leader Captain Panaka.
 Unfortunately, by the time they reach the throne room, Queen Amidala has been captured by the Federation, who intend for her to sign a treaty legitimizing their invasion.

 Qui-Gon and Obi-Wan ambush the Queen's droid escorts and escape Naboo.
-While on Tatooine looking for spare parts to fix their damaged ship, a party of Tusken Raiders abduct Amidala.
+While on Tatooine looking for spare parts to fix their damaged ship, a party of Tusken Raiders abducts Amidala.
 Obi-Wan pursues them to a large village and defeats the Raider war chief in hand-to-hand combat.
 The Raiders submit and allow him to leave with the Queen.

 On Coruscant, the Council, against Qui-Gon's wishes, order him and Obi-Wan to return to Theed and protect Amidala until they can identify a Sith warrior who attacked them on Tatooine.
-Obi-Wan meets with Asha, who has assumed command of the planet's resistance forces and asks him to liberate a group of pilots being held in a makeshift prison so they can go after the Federation's command ship.
-Obi-Wan does so, and also destroys the anti-aircraft cannon the Federation had placed to intercept the pilots.
+Obi-Wan meets with Asha, who has assumed command of the planet's resistance forces, and asks him to liberate a group of pilots being held in a makeshift prison so they can go after the Federation's command ship.
+Obi-Wan does so, destroying the anti-aircraft cannon the Federation had placed to intercept the pilots.

 While the attack commences, the Jedi help the resistance fight off an attempt to recapture the hangar.
-The Sith arrives, and Qui-Gon battles him until he is struck down.
-Obi-Wan steps in and defeats the Sith, avenging his master.
+The Sith arrives, revealing himself as Darth Maul, and Qui-Gon battles him until he is struck down.
+Obi-Wan steps in and defeats Maul, avenging his master.
 As the Federation surrenders to Amidala, Obi-Wan swears to honor Qui-Gon's dying wish by training a young boy he found on Tatooine as a Jedi.

 Development

 The game "Episode I: Obi-Wan" was announced on May 13, 1999, intended for a PC release.
 PC Gamer rumored it as a "sequel" to Star Wars Jedi Knight: Dark Forces II, emphasizing mouse control of the Jedi lightsaber.
 However, in November 2000 it was shifted to exclusive Xbox development by George Lucas himself, due to lack of performance on the PC platform.
 The game resurfaced in May 2001 exclusively on the Xbox just prior to that year's E3.
 Plans for objective-based multiplayer modes and online play were also canceled.
-After the release on December 19, 2001, PlayStation 2, GameCube and Game Boy Advance versions were planned but they were cancelled due to other projects by LucasArts.
 Developers spoke with key figures involved with The Phantom Menace and crafted each level and story arc to fit within the boundaries of the universe.